 Brickwood Coffee and Bread is situated at the back, not too far from a little beer bar and a vintage clothes shop.
 Our most recent addition has been the arrival of Franco Manca, the small sourdough pizza chain who is fast becoming an essential addition to the London high street.
 I’ve yet to try one of these reasonably priced yet tasty looking pizzas but have on good word they’re great – even for those GF friends I have!
 The opportunity for independent businesses to grow in London markets is huge and with Tooting on its way to become the new Brixton then there’s never been a better time to have a little stall there!

 April 2017: Unwined, a gorgeous little wine bar just opposite Frano Manca serves different wines with a theme each month.
-In the corner there is a kitchen, once they’ve picked the wine then they ask pop-ups to come in and serve complimentary food!
+In the corner there is a kitchen, once they’ve picked the wine then they ask pop-ups to come in and serve complementary food!

 Ok I’ve have a lovely day, but I want to dance?

 We’re not quite blessed with the delights of Clapham High Street yet (thankfully), however if you make your way down towards the Bingo Hall you can pop into the infamous Tram & Social.
 A huge ex tram shed converted into a large spot for throwing shapes on the dance floor or swaying in time to the live band they often have.
-Fancy something a little more relaxed then head just next door to Graveney & Meadow for seated areas but the chance to have a boogie too!
+Fancy something a little more relaxed?
+Head just next door to Graveney & Meadow for seated areas but the chance to have a boogie too!

 Plenty of things to be doing down here – will you be heading to Tooting anytime soon?